Thomas Martin Aloysius Burke: Priesthood

+Bishop of Albany

-On May 15, 1894, Burke was appointed the fourth Bishop of Albany by Pope Leo XIII.
-He received his episcopal consecration on the following July 1 from Archbishop Michael Corrigan, with Bishops Bernard John McQuaid and Patrick Anthony Ludden serving as co-consecrators, in the Cathedral of the Immaculate Conception.
-During his administration, he enlarged the Boys' Asylum in Albany, reduced diocesan debt, and renovated the cathedral.
+On May 15, 1894, Burke was appointed the fourth bishop of Albany by Leo XIII.
+He received his episcopal consecration on July 1, 1894, from Archbishop Michael Corrigan, with Bishops Bernard John McQuaid and Patrick Anthony Ludden serving as co-consecrators, in the Cathedral of the Immaculate Conception in Albany.
+During his administration, he enlarged the Boys' Asylum in Albany, reduced the large diocesan debt, and renovated the Cathedral of the Immaculate Conception.Burke established cordial relations with Protestant clergy throughout the diocese.

+Death

-He died in Albany at age 75.
+Burke died on January 20, 1915 in Albany at age 75.